 Does Your Dog Pull against the Leash?
 It’s not just your dog!
 It takes two to pull.

-Dogs do not pull if there is no one dangling at the end of the leash!
+Dogs do not pull if no one is dangling at the end of the leash!
 Both you and your dog need to break old habits.

 Going for a walk is an inspiring adventure for a dog.
-It allows him to check out the neighborhood and investigate all of the interesting smells around him.
-Whether it is another dog coming toward them, or a trail of interesting smells, dogs often feel as though they have move as quickly as they can.
+It allows him to check out the neighborhood and investigate the exciting smells around him.
+Whether it is another dog coming toward them, or a trail of interesting smells, dogs often feel as though they have moved as quickly as they can.
 Dogs do not view walks as humans do.
 It is not a calm, relaxing stroll through the park to them; instead, the walk is their time to go, go.

 How to hold the leash and why